 Matching body or weight

 Chefs and sommeliers often pair food and wines with similar body or weight.
-Great indications are color (red grapes have more body than white) and grape varietal (from light to heavy: Champagne, Chardonnay, Pinot Noir, Syrah, Cabernet Sauvignon).
+On the wine side, the most obvious indication is color (red grapes have more body than white) and grape varietal (from light to heavy: Champagne, Chardonnay, Pinot Noir, Syrah, Cabernet Sauvignon).
 Winegrowing climate and winemaking technique offer additional clues as lighter body wines tend to come from cooler climates, and heavier wines tend to come from warmer climates or from barrel fermentations.
 Alcohol level is the final clue since a lower alcohol generally means lighter weight and higher alcohol means heavier weight.

 On the food side, weight is primarily determined by the main protein, although there are additional considerations.
 A continuum of weights for the main protein from light to heavy might look like: Sole, Lentils, Chicken, Turkey, Salmon, Lamb, Sausage, Beef, and Foie Gras.
 Secondary elements like sauces, spices, and toppings also need to be considered: lemon-butter sauce, mango salsa, and dill would be on the light side; whereas a molé, bacon, mornay, gratinée would be on the heavier side.
 The final consideration is cooking method: poached, boiled, or steamed dishes are typically on the lighter side whereas grilled and roasted foods are heavier weight with their smokey, carmelized, and concentrated flavors.